prernaadvani/whatsprernacooking/_posts/2020-12-20-avocado-toast.md

 * On a plate, place the two slices of bread.
 If you're using cream cheese, layer it onto the toasted bread.
 Add the mashed avocado, pepita salsa, feta/goat cheese, and seasoning in this order.
 Enjoy!

-* Image at the top is made with:
+* Image in the header is made with:
   - Whole wheat bread
   - 1 ripe avocado
   - 2 tablespoons feta